Global Challenge 1. How can sustainable development be achieved for all while addressing global climate change?

 - Establish consistent or comparable data taxonomy, standards and structures for accountability for public monitoring of national and corporate commitments.

 - Continue policies that reduce fertility rates in high population growth areas.

 - Invest in CRISPR to make plants able to sequester more CO2.

 - Reduce energy per unit of GDP.

-- Transition from fossil to renewable energy sources (see Global Challenge 13 for more detail and http://www.go100re.net/map for current global status).
+- Facilitate the transition from fossil to renewable energy sources (see Global Challenge 13 for more detail).

 - Establish carbon taxes.